CUBRID/cubrid-testtools/doc/ha_repl_guide.md

     ```
     It will check if there is a test message every five seconds.
 2. Stop listener
-When you're investigating a problem, you may need to stop consumer to avoid it starts a new test.
+When you're investigating a problem, you may need to stop consumer to avoid it starting a new test.
 You can execute the `stop_consumer.sh` to stop it.
     * Check the process
         ```bash
         $ ps -u $USER f|tee